RSR and REN

 Welcome to RSR’s and RGG’s blog, here you will be able to read about and see all the exciting things that the classes have been up to over the year.
 We hope you enjoy looking through all the children’s hard work and can see how much fun they are having.

 Meet the Teachers

-Meet our Reception Team, Miss Rose (Teacher), Mrs Gilliland (Teacher), Mrs Brown (Teacher, part time), Mrs Mannion (Higher Level Teaching Assistant) and Mrs Wallace (Higher Level Teaching Assistant).
+Meet our Reception Team, Miss Rose (Teacher), Miss Nesbitt (Teacher Maternity cover), Mrs Brown (Teacher, part time), Mrs Mannion (Higher Level Teaching Assistant) Mrs Wise (Teaching Assistant) and Mrs Peoples (Teaching Assistant).
 Any of our reception team will be happy to talk to you about your child’s need and interests.

 Please ensure all of your child’s uniform and PE kit has their name inside.
 If anything goes missing it can be very difficult to tell who’s is who if it does not have a name inside.